joeybaker/Leaflet.FileLayer/README.md

         }
         , addToMap: true // after loading the GeoJSON, should it be added to the map?
         , position: 'topleft'
+        , fileSize: 1024 // 1024kb by default.
+Pass any integer to set the kb file size limit.
     }).addTo(map);
 ```